 What is Stage 2 Competency Assessment?

-A government requirement for professional credential recognition in the sector and among the general public globally is the Stage 2 Competency Assessment for Chartered membership.
+The assessment also takes into account the applicant's ability to adhere to ethical engineering expectations while working autonomously.
 After receiving the CPEng, you are required by law to keep your proficiency in the relevant field at the same level.
 The Professional Engineers Competency Standards Stage 2 tests offer a route to Engineers Australia's Chartered membership (CEngT).
 Additionally, the individual is listed in the National Engineering Register (NER).

 The types of skill assessment pathways for Engineers Australia Chartered Competencies are as follows:

 - Professional Development Program (PDP)

 - Engineering Competency Report (ECR)

 What is the Purpose of Stage 2 Competency?

 The Stage 2 competency standards are used to assess whether someone is eligible for Chartered membership of Engineers Australia (CPEng) and registration on the National Engineering Register (NER).
 Only Engineers Australia has access to these prestigious certifications which are sought after by the public, businesses, and governments alike.
 Obtaining this recognition comes with a responsibility to continue to uphold these standards and display greater expertise in the field.

 A professional engineer who wants to become a CPEng must show they have a particular level of expertise in their field of practice.
 You must also be able to prove your capacity for making good use of such levels of competence and your tendency for appropriate behavior under a variety of conditions.